Zacks: Brokerages Expect Viavi Solutions Inc. (NASDAQ:VIAV) Will Announce Earnings of $0.18 Per Share

-Equities research analysts expect Viavi Solutions Inc. (NASDAQ:VIAV) to announce earnings of $0.18 per share for the current quarter, according to Zacks.
-Four analysts have made estimates for Viavi Solutions’ earnings.
-The lowest EPS estimate is $0.18 and the highest is $0.19.
-Viavi Solutions posted earnings per share of $0.23 during the same quarter last year, which would suggest a negative year-over-year growth rate of 21.7%.
-The company is scheduled to announce its next earnings report on Tuesday, February 2nd.
+Brokerages expect Viavi Solutions Inc. (NASDAQ:VIAV) to announce $0.15 earnings per share for the current fiscal quarter, according to Zacks Investment Research.
+Four analysts have provided estimates for Viavi Solutions’ earnings, with estimates ranging from $0.18 to $0.19.
+Viavi Solutions posted earnings of $0.23 per share in the same quarter last year, which indicates a negative year-over-year growth rate of 34.8%.
+The firm is scheduled to issue its next quarterly earnings results on Tuesday, February 2nd.

-On average, analysts expect that Viavi Solutions will report full-year earnings of $0.74 per share for the current financial year, with EPS estimates ranging from $0.72 to $0.75.
-For the next financial year, analysts anticipate that the firm will report earnings of $0.81 per share, with EPS estimates ranging from $0.77 to $0.85.
-Zacks Investment Research’s EPS calculations are an average based on a survey of research firms that that provide coverage for Viavi Solutions.
+On average, analysts expect that Viavi Solutions will report full-year earnings of $0.74 per share for the current fiscal year, with EPS estimates ranging from $0.72 to $0.75.
+For the next year, analysts expect that the firm will post earnings of $0.81 per share, with EPS estimates ranging from $0.77 to $0.85.
+Zacks Investment Research’s earnings per share calculations are a mean average based on a survey of sell-side research analysts that cover Viavi Solutions.

-Viavi Solutions (NASDAQ:VIAV) last issued its quarterly earnings results on Thursday, November 5th.
-The communications equipment provider reported $0.21 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.17 by $0.04.
-The firm had revenue of $284.70 million during the quarter, compared to the consensus estimate of $276.57 million.
-Viavi Solutions had a return on equity of 18.00% and a net margin of 2.53%.
-The company’s revenue for the quarter was down 5.1% on a year-over-year basis.
-During the same period last year, the company earned $0.18 earnings per share.
+Viavi Solutions (NASDAQ:VIAV) last announced its earnings results on Thursday, November 5th.
+The communications equipment provider reported $0.21 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.17 by $0.04.
+Viavi Solutions had a net margin of 2.53% and a return on equity of 18.00%.
+The firm had revenue of $284.70 million for the quarter, compared to analyst estimates of $276.57 million.
+During the same quarter last year, the business earned $0.18 earnings per share.
+Viavi Solutions’s revenue was down 5.1% compared to the same quarter last year.

 Viavi Solutions Inc provides network test, monitoring, and assurance solutions to communications service providers, enterprises, network equipment manufacturers, government, civil, military, and avionics customers worldwide.
 The company operates through three segments: Network Enablement (NE), Service Enablement (SE), and Optical Security and Performance Products (OSP) segments.